List of Warkop films: Sudah Pasti Tahan

 The story revolves around the trio (Dono, Kasino, and Indro) along with two beautiful girls, Linda and Christin, who manage to move out of their dormitory to live with them.
 Linda is Kasino's girlfriend, while Christin is dating Indro.
 The five of them are appointed as judges for a beach queen contest by a producer.
 One of the contestants tries to flirt with Dono, Kasino, and Indro, which infuriates Linda and Christin.
 In retaliation, Linda and Christin prank the trio as payback for the contestant's advances.

 Bisa Naik Bisa Turun

 In this film, the Warkop trio applies for a job and undergoes training to become security guards (satpam), where they unexpectedly receive training from Diding Boneng, who is actually a patient from a mental hospital.
 Later on, they secure a job at a company by disguising themselves as women, as the company specifically requires female employees.
 Their entire career journey ends in a hilariously chaotic manner.

+This film is showing a famous quote "tertawalah sebelum tertawa itu dilarang" (please laugh before laughing is forbidden) in ending scene instead of "sekian" (The End) or "sampai jumpa lagi" (See You Later) for the first time.
+This become a common for the next films (except Bebas Aturan Main).
+Indro explained that the slogan 'please laugh before laughing is forbidden' emerged when his personnel felt worried because the comedy they presented was considered dangerous to some parties, especially during New Order era.